MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/listview-and-gridview.md

 You can define your data template inline within the ListView or GridView definition, as shown in the preceding code, or separately in a Resources section.
 If you define it outside the ListView or GridView definition, you must give the data template an [x:Key](/windows/uwp/xaml-platform/x-key-attribute.md) attribute and assign it to the [ItemTemplate property](/uwp/api/windows.ui.xaml.controls.itemscontrol.itemtemplate) of the ListView or GridView by using that key.

-For more information and examples of how to use data templates and item containers to define the look of items in your list or grid, see [Item containers and templates](item-containers-templates.md).
+For more info and examples of how to use data templates and item containers to define the look of items in your list or grid, see [Item containers and templates](item-containers-templates.md).

 ## Change the layout of items